BradyMcd/rs-baseurl/README.md

 use base_url::BaseUrlError;
 ```

 BaseUrl can be created by converting from a String or a Url using TryFrom.
-In cases where the source _is
+In cases where the source is
-known_ to be well formed an implementation of From is also supplied.
+known to be well formed an implementation of From is also supplied, but know that these implementations
+can panic.

+Once you have a BaseUrl you can do basically anything with it that you could with a normal Url so long
+as what you want to do wouldn't cause it to lose it's ability to be a base.